 Penguin completely changed the way that SEO was conducted, and whilst it didn’t hit us at SQ Digital (SearchQuest at the time) particularly hard, it cleaned up the industry as a whole for the better I would say.

 Just how different is SEO in 2020 compared to SEO in 2000?

 In reality, the basic principles that are set out in the Google webmaster guidelines have been the same since the very beginning.
 The fundamentals have never really changed – make a website for users not search engines and optimise accordingly.

 The biggest change we have seen is the emphasis on ensuring that high-quality content is consistently used throughout your website.
 This simply wasn’t the case in the early years of SEO, as you could simply fill a website with keywords and rank well.
 Over the years, Google developed Latent Semantic Indexing (LSI) which meant that they focused more on the quality of the content for the end-user, rather than on the volume of keywords.
 LSI meant that Google could use algorithms to accurately identify any relevant words that are semantically linked to the keyword you wanted to rank for.

 It’s also worth noting that the layers of complexity have increased over the years, as SEO has become more technical with each passing year.
 As we navigate our way through 2020, SEO is more technical than ever before, with the likes of Schema playing a huge role in the industry over the past few years.
 Schema has become so integral to the industry now that if you don’t use it, you might as well not do any SEO at all.
-If you’re interested in finding out more about how Schema works, be sure to check out our in-depth article on the subject.

 Was the focus on content as important back when you started out in 2000 compared to now?